-3.1 Changes in Precursor Emissions
+3.1 Changes in precursor emissions

-3.1.1 Bottom-up: Impact of VMT on Emissions
+3.1.1 Bottom-up: impact of VMT on emissions

-- 190 Daily total emissions of NO_x and VOC in the SoCAB from baseline and COVID-19 adjusted emission inventories for the modeling period are shown in Figure 2.
-For NO_x , the emissions with and without COVID-19 adjustment both show significant weekday vs. weekend variations with weekend emissions nearly 30-35% less than the weekday emissions.
-Compared to the baseline emissions, the decrease of NO_x emissions with COVID-19 adjustment started in early March, reached the maximum of -25% in early April, and slowly returned to around -5% by the end of June.
-The purple line in the top panel of Figure 2 - 195 shows the reduction of NO_x emissions due to COVID-19 was generally higher on weekends than weekdays.
-Total VOC emissions were quite flat from March through the middle of April, when biogenic emissions generally contributed less than 50 tons per day towards total VOC emissions, or approximately 10-15% of the total VOC emissions.
-Starting from late April, there was a large increase in total VOC emissions which was due to the significant increase of biogenic emissions triggered by warmer temperatures.
-Biogenic emissions have large day-to-day variability, but averages ~230 tons per day over Summer, - 200 or aproximately one third of the total VOC emissions in the SoCAB.
-The percentage reduction of total VOC emissions due to COVID19 was much smaller compared to that for NO_x emissions.
-The maximum decrease of VOC emissions was around -6% in early April.
-There is no clear weekend vs. weekday variation for VOC emissions.
+Daily total emissions of NO_x and VOCs in the SoCAB from the baseline and COVID-19-adjusted emission inventories for the modeling period are shown in Fig. 2.
+For NO_x , the emissions with and without the COVID-19 adjustment both show significant weekday vs. weekend variations, with weekend emissions being nearly 30%-35% less than the weekday emissions.
+Compared to the baseline emissions, the decrease in NO_x emissions with the COVID-19 adjustment started in early March, reached a maximum of -25% in early April, and slowly returned to around -5% by the end of June.
+The purple line in Fig. 2a shows that the reduction in NO_x emissions due to COVID-19 was generally higher on weekends than on weekdays.
+Total VOC emissions were quite flat from March through to the middle of April, when biogenic emissions generally contributed less than 50 t d^{-1} to total VOC emissions (or approximately 10 %-15 % of the total VOC emissions).
+Starting from late April, there was a large increase in total VOC emissions which was due to the significant increase in biogenic emissions triggered by warmer temperatures.
+Biogenic emissions have large day-today variability, but they average $\sim 230 \text{ t d}^{-1}$ over summer (or approximately one-third of the total VOC emissions) in the SoCAB.
+The percentage reduction in total VOC emissions due to COVID-19 was much smaller compared with that for NO_x emissions.
+The maximum decrease in VOC emissions was around -6% in early April.
+There is no clear weekend vs. weekday variation in VOC emissions.

-3.1.2 Top- down: Changes in ambient NO2 after adjusting for meteorology
+3.1.2 Top-down: changes in ambient NO2 after adjusting for meteorology